haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 26,27,28,29,30,31,32,55,56,57,101,102,103,106,108,146,147,148,150,151,152,170,172,212,213,214,215
 </pre>

 **Note**: Antibodies consist of two chains (the Heavy and Light chains, with corresponding chainID (H/L).
-They also have the peculiarity that some residues in the hypervariable loops are denotated as insertions, meaning by that that they have the same residue number as another residue, but with an additional A, B, ... letter to the residue number to denote the insertion.
+They also have the peculiarity that some residues in the hypervariable loops are denotated as insertions, meaning that they have the same residue number as another residue, but with an additional A, B, ... letter to the residue number to denote the insertion.
 For use in HADDOCK, these insertions must be removed, i.e. renumbered to have a sequential numbering of residues.
 Further, the two chains should be treated as a single chain with non-overlapping residue numbering.
 For this tutorial we are providing a HADDOCK-ready file where this has already been done.
 To see details on how to preprocess an antibody structure for use in HADDOCK refer to our more [advanced antibody-antigen tutorial](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-antibody-antigen/#inspecting-and-preparing-the-antibody-for-docking){:target="_blank"}.
 In case of insertions, `pdb_fixinsert` from [PDB-Tools](https://wenmr.science.uu.nl/pdbtools/){:target="_blank"} can be used.

 We will now inspect the antibody structure.
 For this start PyMOL and load the HADDOCK-ready PDB file of the antibody: